 For multiple element software arrangements, we determine the appropriate units of accounting and how the arrangement consideration should be measured and allocated to the separate units.
 Initial license fees are recognized when a contract exists, the fee is fixed or determinable, software delivery has occurred and collection of the receivable is deemed probable, provided that vendor-specific objective evidence ("VSOE") has been established for each element or for any undelivered elements.
 We determine the fair value of each element or the undelivered elements in multi-element software arrangements based on VSOE.
 VSOE for each element is based on the price charged when the same element is sold separately, or in the case of post-contract customer support, when a stated renewal rate is provided to the customer.
-If evidence of fair value of all undelivered elements exists but evidence does not exist for one or more delivered elements, then revenue is recognized using the residual method.
-Under the residual method, the fair value of the undelivered elements is deferred and the remaining portion of the arrangement fee is recognized as revenue.
+If evidence of fair value of all undelivered elements exists but evidence does not exist for one or more delivered elements is deferred and the remaining portion of the arrangement fee is recognized as revenue.
 If evidence of fair value does not exist for one or more undelivered elements of a contract, then all revenue is deferred until all elements are delivered or fair value is determined for all remaining undelivered elements.
 Revenue from post-contract customer support is recognized ratably over the term of the agreement.
 We record deferred revenue for all billings invoiced prior to revenue recognition.